Free shore access

 The most recommended area for snorkeling in Cala Rossa extends along Punta San Vituzzo, the rocky point edging the eastern side of the cove.
 The seabed in the bay being mainly sandy, we advise you to stay near the rocks, where there is the most underwater life.

 A large number of species can be spotted in Cala Rossa.
 Wrasse, seabream and gobies are among the most common fish on this spot, especially in the shallowest areas.
 Sometimes you have the chance to come across an octopus or a Mediterranean moray eel hidden in the rocky cracks.
-If you skindive, have a look into the small caves and under the rock overhangs: you may have the opportunity to flush out a small brown grouper, one of the most emblematic fish species in the Mediterranean.
+If you skindive, have a look into the small caves and under the rock overhangs: you may have the opportunity to flush out a small dusky grouper, one of the most emblematic fish species in the Mediterranean.

 There is no sandy beach at Cala Rossa, and the water is particularly clear.
 The cove is well sheltered and generally safe, but watch out for the many boats that moor there in summer.